 - the Chairman and Chief Executive Officer receives no Directors’ fees from the Company;

-The table on the following page summarises the Directors’ fees and other remuneration received in 2015 and 2016 by non-executive company officers of VINCI.
+The table below summarises the Directors’ fees and other remuneration paid in 2017 and 2018 to non-executive company officers of VINCI.

 VINCI shares held by company officers